-A 2020 Capital Improvement Budget Summary is included at the conclusion of this Management's Discussion and Analysis to provide an overview of the District's capital improvement budget.
+A 2021 Capital Improvement Budget Summary is included at the conclusion of this Management's Discussion and Analysis to provide an overview of the District's capital improvement budget.

 A significant but declining portion of the District's budget continues to be the repayment of long-term debt financing in the form of Certificates of Participation originally issued in 2000 (refunded in 2010) and Certificates of Participation originally issued in 2003 (refunded as Revenue Refunding Bonds in 2012).
-The annual debt service for these two issuances is budgeted at \$635,000 for FY2020.
+The District completed its repayment of the 2010 Certificates of Participation in 2020.
+The annual debt service for the 2012 Revenue Refunding Bonds is budgeted at \$95,000 for FY2021.

-The District's Board of Directors levied a water rate increase designed to achieve an overall increase in water rate revenues of 3 percent for 2019.
-The District has implemented a detailed cost-of-service and financial plan study to determine the increase, taking into consideration the statewide water mandates, capital improvement program, and water meter reserves.
-The increase in revenues resulting from the FY2020 water rates will provide additional revenue to offset rising operating costs and the increasing costs of reinvestment in the District's aging water transmission and distribution infrastructure.
+The District's Board of Directors (Board) levied a water rate increase designed to achieve an overall increase in water rate revenues of 11.9 percent for 2020.
+The District implemented a detailed cost-of-service and financial plan study to determine the increase, taking into consideration the statewide water mandates, capital improvement program, and water meter reserves.
+However, taking into account the effect of the COVID pandemic on the local economy, no increase was levied for 2021.
+Instead, the District took measures to reduce expenses in order to offset increasing costs in areas such as maintenance of the District's aging water transmission and distribution infrastructure.

 The District anticipates the need to consider future annual water rate increases to fund replacement of portions of the District's 250 miles of underground water mains, and to pay the continually-rising operating costs of the District, while maintaining financial reserves to comply with debt covenants and to provide funds for emergencies or catastrophic losses.
-However, water rates for years beyond FY2021 have not been adopted by the Board of Directors.
-District Staff worked with Raftelis Financial Consultants to create and implement a new financial plan, which was completed and presented to the Board in 2019.
+However, water rates for years beyond FY2022 have not been adopted by the Board of Directors.
+In 2020, District Staff worked with IB Consulting to amend the financial plan created and implemented in conjunction with Raftelis Financial Consultants, which was completed and presented to the Board in 2019.

-Management's Discussion and Analysis For the Fiscal Year Ended December 31, 2019 and 2018
+Management's Discussion and Analysis For the Fiscal Year Ended December 31, 2020 and 2019